-- 1. The chapter has a risk management plan with a written description of the policies, protocols, and procedures that are in place during any and all events the chapter hosts. - 2.
-The chapter complies with all Greek community board, governing council, FSP/University, inter/national organization policies and federal, state, and local laws - The chapter attends the semesterly Social Events Training meeting - 4.
-The chapter submits to Fraternity and Sorority Programs a copy of the Inter/National risk management policies and manual yearly - 5.
-The chapter educates the entire chapter yearly on the use and misuse of alcohol and drugs.
-Describe in detail the program that is utilized to educate the chapter, name of the presenter, and what the chapter learned through the program. - 6.
-The chapter educates the entire chapter yearly about healthy relationships.
+- 1. The chapter has a risk management plan with a written description of the policies, protocols, and procedures that are in place during all events the chapter hosts. - The chapter complies with all Greek community boards, governing council, FSP/University, inter/national organization policies, and federal, state, and local laws. - 3.
+The chapter attends the semesterly Social Events Training meeting. - 4.
+The chapter submits to Fraternity and Sorority Programs a copy of the Inter/National risk management policies and manual yearly. - 5.
+The chapter educates the entire chapter yearly on the use and misuse of alcohol and drugs. - 6.
+The chapter educates the entire chapter yearly about navigating relationships. - 7.

-Describe in detail the program that is utilized to educate the chapter, name of the presenter, and what the chapter learned through the program. - 7.
 The chapter will have on file their certificate of insurance identifying the university as an additional insured. - 8.
-The chapter will participate in the Hunter White Health Advocates Program. - 9.
-Chapter participates in Sexual Assault Prevention Programming that covers: What Consent Looks Like, Role in Preventing Sexual Assault, Online Dating and Dating App Safety, and/or Practicing Active Bystander Intervention - 10.
-(BONUS) Chapter had one member participate in the for-credit Health and Wellness - 11.
-(BONUS) Chapter participated in National Hazing Prevention Week - 12.
-(BONUS) Chapter participated in Safe Spring Break Events (sponsored by ASUA or FSP)
+The chapter will participate in the Hunter White Health Advocates Program. - Chapter participates in Sexual Assault Prevention Programming that covers: What Consent Looks Like, Role in Preventing Sexual Assault, Online Dating and Dating App Safety, and/or Practicing Active Bystander Intervention - 10.
+(BONUS) The chapter had one member participate in the for-credit Health and Wellness - 11.
+(BONUS) The chapter participated in National Hazing Prevention Week - 12.
+(BONUS) The chapter participated in any nationally recognized prevention month/week topic.